 The shipper interests contend that the allegedly excessive acquisition cost of Conrail will increase not only rate levels, but rate regulatory ceilings.
-In support of this claim, several shippers have submitted testimony (sponsored primarily by Thomas D. Crowley), which purports to demonstrate that the use of acquisition cost for regulatory purposes would dramatically reduce CSX and NS rates of return for the revenue adequacy purposes (thereby impairing the availability of relief under the revenue adequacy constraint on railroad rate levels) and dramatically increase CSX and NS URCS variable costs and resulting jurisdictional thresholds for hypothetical traffic movements (thereby eliminating or reducing the scope of the Board's jurisdiction to award relief for unreasonably high rail rates).
+In support of this claim, several shippers have submitted testimony (sponsored primarily by Thomas D. Crowley), which purports to demonstrate that the use of acquisition cost for regulatory purposes would dramatically reduce CSX and NS rates of return for revenue adequacy purposes (thereby impairing the availability of relief under the revenue adequacy constraint on railroad rate levels) and dramatically increase CSX and NS URCS variable costs and resulting jurisdictional thresholds for hypothetical traffic movements (thereby eliminating or reducing the scope of the Board's jurisdiction to award relief for unreasonably high rail rates).

 This analysis of the impact of the acquisition cost of Conrail on revenue adequacy and jurisdictional threshold determinations is bogus for one simple but straightforward reason: it completely ignores the projected (and largely unquestioned) merger-related efficiencies, including operating cost savings, incremental traffic gains, improved service and other public benefits of the Transaction.
-When these cost-reducing impacts are consid-
+When these cost-reducing impacts are considered, there is no valid support for the claim that the Transaction would significantly raise the level of applicable regulatory rate "ceilings," even assuming those "ceilings" had any practical meaning in constraining any particular rail rates.